Conservation Trust Project

 Focusing on public trust theory and private property tools to achieve landscape conservation

-Gordon Levitt is a second-year law student also pursuing a Masters degree in Conflict and Dispute Resolution.
-He is a lifelong resident of Oregon and a graduate of the University of Oregon Robert D. Clark Honors College, where he studied Political Science and Business Administration.
-Ultimately, he aims to help resolve international environmental conflicts by protecting the environment and encouraging sustainable progress.
-This year as a fellow for the ENR Program, he looks forward to researching innovative applications of the public trust doctrine to global environmental challenges.
+Gordon Levitt is a third-year law student also pursuing a Masters degree in Conflict and Dispute Resolution.
+He looks forward to drafting model language for policy initiatives to incorporate the Public Trust Doctrine into environmental decision-making at various levels of government.
 Outside of class, he is active in the local Sierra Club chapter and enjoys skiing, hiking, and other adventures in Oregon’s great outdoors.

 For a full summary of the events and scholarship of the CTP, click here.